PaddlePaddle/Paddle/doc/design/tensor_array.md

 ```
 the code above shows that by embedding the LoDTensor-related preprocess operations into `TensorArray`,
 the implementation of a RNN that supports varient-length sentences is far more concise than `RecurrentGradientMachine` because the latter mixes all the codes together, hard to read and extend.

-some details are as follows.

-### unpack(level, sort_by_length)
-Split LodTensor in some `level` and generate batches, if set `sort_by_length`, will sort by length.

-Returns:

-- a new `TensorArray`, whose values are LodTensors and represents batches of data.
-- an int32 Tensor, which stores the map from the new batch's indices to original LoDTensor
-### pack(level, indices_map)
-Recover the original LoD-arranged LoDTensor with the values in a `TensorArray` and `level` and `indices_map`.